karayu/UXDI_FEWD_week/README.md

 ##QUESTIONS

-If you have any questions please send them to your Education Product Manager, [Jessica Skeete](jessicat@generalassemb.ly)
+If you have any questions please send them to your local Producer or the UXDI Education Product Manager, [Andre Plaut](andre@generalassemb.ly)